RifaOrin/LearningApp-Backend/README.md

 # LearningApp-Backend
 This is the backend of our learning app platform 'LearnCS'.
+We created this project as a part of our course 'CSE412: Software Engineering'.

 ## Project Scenario / Description